section-engineering-education/engineering-education/content/articles/introduction-to-nextjs-with-typescript-and-firebase-database/index.md.md

 ### Setting up Firestore
 To set up Firestore, follow the following steps:

-- On the Created Firebase App navigate to the left menu, under build, and click *Firestore Database* then *Create database*.
+- On the Created Firebase App, navigate to the left menu, under build, and click *Firestore Database* then *Create database*.
 - Since we are not building a production application, select the *start in test mode* and move to the *Next* step.
 - Choose the cloud Firestore location from the list of options available and then click *Enable* to set the selected location.
 Give it time to set up and *Provision Cloud Firestore*.

-In the resulting page, we will start by creating a collection to be populated from our Next.js application.
+In the resulting page, we will start by creating a Collection to be populated from our Next.js application.
 To do this:

-- Click *Start collection* and add the collection id as *todos* and move to the *Next* step.
+- Click *Start Collection* and add the Collection id as *todos* and move to the *Next* step.
 - Auto-populate the Document id field by clicking *Auto-ID* Add a *title* field as a string, and give it a value of *Cooking*.
 - Click *Add field*, add a *description* field as a string, and give it a value of *Cook a delicious dinner*.
 - Add a new field *done*, which is a Boolean, and give it a value of *false*.
 Your form should be similar to:

 ![initial-collection-setup-form](/engineering-education/a-beginner-guide-to-full-stack-nextjs-with-typescript-and-firebase-database/initial-collection-setup-form.png)

 Save the above-created Document.
-The Document should now be reflected in the collection as shown below:
+The Document should now be reflected in the Collection as shown below:

 ![initial-collection](/engineering-education/a-beginner-guide-to-full-stack-nextjs-with-typescript-and-firebase-database/initial-collection.png)